proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/06_Abundance_Through_Scarcity_Workbook.md

 Remember: We're not just teaching about Bitcoin.
 We're providing the intellectual framework for civilizational survival.
 Abundance Through Scarcity reveals that Bitcoin solves humanity's oldest problem - coordination in the face of complexity - using the universe's most elegant tool: absolute mathematical scarcity.

 The stakes are existential.
 The solution is elegant.
-The choice is ours.
+The choice is ours through great books.

 *Teach accordingly.*